MetaMedica

-The METAMEDICA platform is aimed at facilitating interdisciplinary academic research and integrated education in health law, health privacy law and medical ethics.
-METAMEDICA aims to support patients, clinicians, policy makers, legal scholars, ethicists, lawyers and other stakeholders confronted with medical innovation and role changes in healthcare, with the proliferation of health related data and with new models to process and protect these data.
+The MetaMedica platform aims to facilitate interdisciplinary academic research and integrated education in health law, health privacy law, and medical ethics.
+MetaMedica supports scholars, patients, healthcare providers, legal professionals, ethicists, policymakers and other stakeholders in navigating healthcare innovation and evolution, driven by . , as well as the proliferation of health-related data and new models for processing and protecting these data.

 Key scientific and digital developments lead to role-changes in healthcare, the proliferation of health-related data and new data protection and research data management frameworks.
 In view of these evolutions, the Metamedica Platform conducts and facilitates interdisciplinary academic research and provides integrated education in health privacy, health law and biomedical ethics relevant for patients, clinicians, policy makers, lawyers, ethicists, and other stakeholders.
 Particular topics of interest include predictive genetic research, precision medicine, trustworthy AI, big data, and electronic health records.